Ashfall (film): Box office

 On 22 December at 11 a.m.
 KST, "Ashfall" officially surpassed 2 million moviegoers, taking just four days to reach the milestone.
 Notably, the film had just reached 1 million moviegoers just the day before.

 Accolades

 At the 56th Grand Bell Awards, the movie earned 4 nominations and won 2 awards.

+Criticism

+The film was criticized by North Korea because Paektu Mountain has a significant place in North Korea.
+This is because Paektu Mountain is featured on the Emblem of North Korea and is used by North Korea for propaganda purposes.